Quiz Maker meets Blog Post

 Ideal if you want to create a longer or more varied experience than a standard quiz – each social story can be completely free-form.
 Instead of a quiz or poll’s set format, you can mix and match content types however you like.

-Check out this example below around picking the perfect autumn holiday – it includes text, animated GIFs, quotations, and even tweets from Twitter.
+Check out this social story example below around picking the perfect autumn holiday – it includes text, animated GIFs, quotations, and even tweets from Twitter.